GSA/cto-website/_pages/database-play.md

   * One-on-one chats can be forthcoming, and provide both good and bad insight to the process.
 * Don't forget the closeout activities such as updating ATOs and properly decommissioning any hardware or you will be answering for it in years to come.
 It's not as critical but it still needs to be completed.
 * It’s better to tackle a database transformation earlier in a system’s lifecycle than later.

+**Credits:**

+“Boost” by Dev Patel from thenounproject.com
+“Bow and Arrow” by faisalovers from thenounproject.com
+“Archery” by Oliviu Stoian from thenounproject.com “Flask” by NOPIXEL from thenounproject.com
+“Telescope” icon by Eucalyp, from thenounproject.com “Sabotage” by Krisada from thenounproject.com “Integration” by Tokka Elkholy from thenounproject.com “Delivery Man” by Виталий Плут from thenounproject.com
+“Jet Fighter Pilot” by Gan Khoon Lay from thenounproject.com “Rocket” by Nikita Tcherednikov from thenounproject.com